dscho/xkcd/content/comics/2025-10-31-heart-mountain.md

 Ponytail: I'll go see what they're up to.

-[Ponytail opens a door to a room.
-White Hat, Megan, and another Cueball are looking at a chart on the wall, and the other Cueball is pointing at it.
-Most of the chart is illegible, but near the top it says "90 MPH", and there's a diagram of geologic strata.]
+[Ponytail is now seen having opened a door at the left side of a room, within which White Hat, Megan and another Cueball are looking at a chart on the wall, the other Cueball gesturing towards the chart.
+Most of the chart is illegible, but near the top it says "90 MPH", and below that there's a diagram of geologic strata, with the label "Bighorn Dolomite", upon which a sharply rectangular and isolated rock 'block' is depicted.
+The rock block has speed-lines indicating its rapid movement from left to right.]

 Cueball: 49 million years ago, Heart Mountain, Wyoming slid sideways 15 miles like a giant stone hovercraft.

-[Ponytail walks back to the Cueball from the first panel.]
+[Ponytail walks back to the Cueball from the first panel's scene.]

 Ponytail: ...
 They're not okay.